 Clark County is in the final stages of fully updating this plan for 2015 through 2035.
-As County and city plans were developed, representatives of the City of Camas met on a regular basis over the span of two years with officials of the County and its cities to coordinate efforts.
+As County and city plans were developed, representatives of the City of Camas met with officials of the County and its cities to coordinate efforts.
 This level of communication helps ensure that the plans and capital projects of these jurisdictions are consistent when adopted.
-Camas 2035 is consistent with the concepts put forward in the County's Community Framework Plan, and the initial drafts of its pending comprehensive plan, and the countywide planning policies as required by RCW 36.70A.210(1), WAC 365-196-305, and WAC 365-196-510.
+Camas 2035 is consistent with the concepts put forward in the County's Community Framework Plan and the initial drafts of its pending comprehensive plan.